crowdsecurity/hub/scenarios/crowdsecurity/http-bf-wordpress_bf_xmlrpc.md

-Detects bruteforce on wordpress login page 'xmlrpc.php'.
+Detects bruteforce on wordpress API 'xmlrpc.php'.

 leakspeed of 2m, capacity of 5